be a civic scholar at Drew

 HOW DOES A SUBSTANTIAL FOUR-YEAR SCHOLARSHIP SOUND?

-Drew is so serious about civic engagement that we offer $10,000 scholarships for those determined to better the world.
+Drew is so serious about civic engagement that we offer $10,000 scholarships ($2500 per year for four years) for those determined to better the world, and a one time $5,000 Experiential Learning Fellowship for use after the first year for research, service, internships, non-tuition abroad expenses and the like.

 THREE STORIES WITH REAL IMPACT